cloudfoundry-attic/bosh-lite/README.md

     git checkout v149
     ````

 1. Use the make_manifest_spiff script to create a cf manifest.
+This step
-This step assumes you have cf-release checked out to ~/workspace.
+assumes you have cf-release checked out to ~/workspace [note that you can have
+it checked out to somewhere else, you just have to set the BOSH_RELEASES_DIR
+environment variable to something other than its default value of ~/workspace].
 It requires that cf-release is checked out the tag matching the final release you wish to deploy so tha the templates used by make_manifest_spiff match the code you are deploying.

     make_manifest_spiff will target your bosh-lite director, find the uuid, create a manifest stub and run spiff to generate a manifest at manifests/cf-manifest.yml.
 (If this fails, try updating spiff)